HSP HISTORY Blog

 The area was previously part of farmland owned by Dr. Bradley Tyler and purchased by the South Park Villa Company, founded by Dr. Joseph A. Williamson, Harry W. Bowers, and Willard C. Keller.
 The homes along Clarke Place served as a precursor to the suburban development that would take hold in the early 20th century, featuring large, single-family homes on lots with deep setbacks from the street.

-Two more examples to follow included luxury housing being built on the northside of the 200 block of East Second Street and land extending past the terminus at West 3rd and North Bentz streets.
+Another example to follow included luxury housing being built on the northside of the 200 block of East Second Street.
 In 1903, the Jesuit Novitiate across from St. John’s Church was torn down.
 On this site, a handful of large homes were constructed.

 To the west of Frederick, Braddock Heights was a byproduct of the trolley system as its parent company, the Hagerstown & Frederick Railway, built an amusement park atop Catoctin Mountain here.
 The location quickly grew as a resort for summer living.
 Attracted by the lush mountains and quiet atmosphere, prominent families and others, many of which had homes in downtown Frederick, built spacious cottages here that would capture fresh, mountain air and afford sweeping views of both the Frederick and Middletown valleys.